-To retain the previous 32-bit behavior of addrinfo and passwd when compiling in 64-bit mode, you can either replace the addrinfo and passwd structures with their 32-bit versions, addreinfo32 and passwd32, or revert to the previous definitions of these structures by compiling your application with the /DEFINE=(CRTL_VER_OVERRIDE = 80400000) switch.
+To retain the previous 32-bit behavior of addrinfo and passwd when compiling in 64-bit mode, you can either replace the addrinfo and passwd structures with their 32-bit versions, addreinfo32 and passwd32, or revert to the previous definitions of these structures by compiling your application with the /DEFINE=(CRTL VER OVERRIDE = 80400000) switch.

-- The poll function has been updated to support pipes, mailboxes, TTYs, and files. - The arguments to fwrite() are now checked to conform to the POSIX standard - The arguments to the exec() functions are checked to avoid access violation errors when the argv parameter is NULL - The execv, execve, and execvp functions have been enhanced to support 64-bit pointers for the argy argument - O_NONBLOCK mode can be enabled or disabled for mailboxes and channels - The gettim() function now supports CLOCK_MONOTONIC, CLOCK_MONOTONIC_COARSE, and CLOCL_MONOTONIC_RAW - Calling inet_anon() with 64-bit arguments no longer result in an ACCVIO error - Performance of the setlocale() function has been improved - The functions writev(), pwrite(), write(), and fwrite() are now atomic - A 64-bit version of execle() has been added
+- The poll function has been updated to support pipes, mailboxes, TTYs, and files. - The arguments to fwrite() are now checked to conform to the POSIX standard. - The arguments to the exec() functions are checked to avoid access violation errors when the argv parameter is NULL. - The execv, execve, and execvp functions have been enhanced to support 64-bit pointers for the argy argument. - O_NONBLOCK mode can be enabled or disabled for mailboxes and channels. - The gettim() function now supports CLOCK_MONOTONIC, CLOCK_MONOTONIC_COARSE, and CLOCK_MONOTONIC_RAW. - Calling the inet_anon() function with 64-bit arguments no longer result in an ACCVIO error. - Performance of the setlocale() function has been improved. - The functions write(), pwrite(), write(), and fwrite() are now atomic. - A 64-bit version of execle() has been added. - The iconv() function now accepts 64-bit pointers. - If the realpath() function is called with the resolved_name parameter equal to null, the CRTL will allocate a buffer to hold the generated pathname.
+The user will be responsible for freeing the buffer by calling the free() function. - If the getcwd() function is called with the buf parameter equal to null and the size parameter equal to 0 (zero), the CRTL will allocate a buffer to hold the output string.
+The user will be responsible for freeing the buffer by calling the free() function.